-The School Equality Action Team (SEAT) set up in 2012 monitors and reviews the school's provision on Equality and Disability matters.
-Since September 2016 this role has been fulfilled by the Equality lead governor and monitored by a governing body committee.
+The governing body monitors and reviews the school's provision on Equality and Disability matters.
 Equality and disability accessibility questions on the parent questionnaire, and relevant questions in the pupils' questionnaires, inform decisions.
 In addition, an accessibility audit is conducted and the views and information sought or considered from staff and outside agency services that work with our children with protected characteristics and individual specific needs.
 The Equality Governor reports separately on progress against specific objectives as part of this duty to the Governing Body, and a summary of progress made is published on the school website.

-The school has small numbers of children of other cultural or racial background than White British or that are described by their parents/carers as having a disability.
+The school has small numbers of pupils from a non white British background or that are described by their parents/carers as having a disability.
 No trends can be taken from the last two years data because of the small numbers involved.